Skip to content

 6. PhysiciansCare Sterile Eye Wash Solution — Best refill bottle for stations and first aid kits

-Sterile isotonic buffered solution · Station + kit refill · ~$12
+Sterile isotonic buffered solution · Station + kit refill · ~the listed price

 The best eye wash refill is PhysiciansCare Sterile Eye Wash Solution — the standard refill bottle for bottle stations and first aid kits, and the consumable that keeps rank #1 stocked.
 It is sterile, isotonic, and buffered for flushing and irrigating eyes, and it is an FDA-regulated OTC product, so use it per its label.
 It ranks on this list because a bottle station with expired or missing bottles is wall decoration: whoever owns your restocking calendar should keep these on hand the same way they keep first aid kit refills on hand.
 Single bottles also belong inside larger kits — a sensible line item next to the burn dressings in our burn care guide, since chemical splashes rarely respect the boundary between eye and skin.